About depression in children

 - doesn’t want to be around friends and family

-- isn’t interested in playing or doing things they used to enjoy
+- isn’t interested in playing or doing things they usually enjoy

 - has problems concentrating, remembering things or making simple decisions.